marianski-lab/marianski-lab.github.io/people.md

 - Yusef Wray (Graduated with Honors, currently a graduate student at Stony Brook)
 - Abner Kahan (Graduated with Honors, currently in the MD program)
 - Genrietta Yagdayeva (Graduated with Honors, currently a graduate student at St John's University)
-- Wonsuk Lee (Currently applying for Medical Schools)
+- Wonsuk Lee (Currently applying for Dental Schools)
 - Cesar Pabon (Currently Associate at Mercer)
 - Benjamin Slater (HS -- Currently at University of Chicago)